 Matters of significance in which Swee Yen has been involved in include the following:

-• Acting for investors against States in various investment treaty arbitrations and court proceedings, including acting for foreign investors against Laos PDR in investment treaty claims arising from the misappropriation of gaming investments and securing a ground-breaking victory on the applicability of PRC bilateral investment treaties to Macau SAR based on state succession principles; acting against the Kingdom of Lesotho in an investment treaty arbitration for expropriation of diamond mining leases and in an application to set aside an investment treaty award finding the State liable for denial of justice in relation to its role in the shuttering of the Southern African Development Community Tribunal; and acting in cross-border asset recovery, enforcement and execution proceedings against States and State-owned entities.
+• Acting for investors against States in various investment treaty arbitrations and court proceedings, including acting for foreign investors in investment treaty claims arising from the misappropriation of gaming investments and securing a ground-breaking victory on the applicability of bilateral investment treaties based on state succession principles; acting against a State in an investment treaty arbitration for expropriation of diamond mining leases and in an application to set aside an investment treaty award finding the State liable for denial of justice in relation to its role in the shuttering of the Southern African Development Community Tribunal; acting against a State in investment treaty claims concerning the expropriation of a cement production enterprise serving China’s Belt and Road initiative; and acting in cross-border asset recovery, enforcement and execution proceedings against States and State-owned entities.

-• Acting for States and State-owned entities in various investment treaty arbitrations and court proceedings involving injunctive relief, setting aside and enforcement of arbitral awards and judgments; including successfully defeating an ICSID claim brought against the Independent State of Papua New Guinea for expropriation of mining assets and acting for the State in court proceedings concerning the management of US$1.5 billion of assets; acting for a State against a telecommunications company in relation to a dispute over the imposition of taxes; and acting for a State against a multinational automobile manufacturer in challenging a jurisdictional award in an investment treaty arbitration concerning claims in connection with certain tax incentives allegedly promised by the State.
+• Acting for States and State-owned entities in various investment treaty arbitrations and court proceedings involving injunctive relief, setting aside and enforcement of arbitral awards and judgments, including successfully defeating an ICSID claim brought against a State for expropriation of mining assets and acting for the State in court proceedings concerning the management of US$1.5 billion of assets; acting for a State against a telecommunications company in relation to a dispute over the imposition of taxes; and acting for a State against a multinational automobile manufacturer in challenging a jurisdictional award in an investment treaty arbitration concerning claims in connection with certain tax incentives allegedly promised by the State.

-• Acting in various commodities, energy and infrastructure disputes, including in disputes involving floating production storage and offloading systems, offshore rigs and shipbuilding; for PRC investors in a dispute concerning a petroleum exploration and production project in Georgia; for a Thai coal-mining entity in relation to its US$450 million claim arising from the termination of a power plant project; for an affiliate of a leading Nigerian oil and gas conglomerate against a PRC state-owned oil entity for breach of an international sales contract for crude oil; for a renewable energy company against an investment company over a US$350 million share purchase transaction; for shareholders of an oil trading company against the international arm of Yukos Oil in a fraud and asset-tracing multi-jurisdictional claim.
+• Acting in various commodities, energy and infrastructure disputes, including in disputes involving floating production storage and offloading systems, offshore rigs and shipbuilding; for PRC investors in a dispute concerning a petroleum exploration and production project in Georgia; for a Thai coal-mining entity in relation to its US$450 million claim arising from the termination of a power plant project; for an affiliate of a leading Nigerian oil and gas conglomerate against a state-owned entity for breach of an international sales contract for crude oil; for a renewable energy company against an investment company over a US$350 million share purchase transaction; for an Uzbekistan oil and gas company in disputes concerning the termination of a communications project along a 2,000 km gas pipeline; and in asset-tracing and multi-jurisdictional claims involving Yukos Oil.

-• Acting in various transport-related disputes, including defending a leading aircraft manufacturer against a Chinese aviation company against claims arising out of the termination of an agreement granting exclusive licensing, production and sales rights; acting for a leading logistics company in claims concerning alleged breaches of various investment agreements concerning entities across multiple jurisdictions including India, Japan and Hong Kong SAR.
+• Acting in various transport-related disputes across aviation, maritime and land sectors, including defending a leading aircraft manufacturer against a PRC aviation company against claims arising out of the termination of an agreement granting exclusive licensing, production and sales rights; and acting for a leading logistics company in claims concerning alleged breaches of various investment agreements concerning entities across multiple jurisdictions including India, Japan and Hong Kong SAR.

 • Acting in various information technology, intellectual property, telecommunications and technology-related disputes across sectors involving mobile telecommunications operators, digital payment service providers, systems integrators as well as content-service providers, and obtaining search orders and other injunctive reliefs.